 The Six Steps for Healthy Swimming

-- Bathe with soap before swimming and wash your hands after using the toilet or after changing a baby’s diaper.
+Bathe with soap before swimming.
+Wash your hands after using the toilet or after changing a baby’s diaper.

-- Bathe your children thoroughly before they get in the water.
-The cleaner your children, the cleaner the water.
+Bathe your children before they get in the water.
 Rinse after getting out as well.

-Hyperchlorination to kill cryptosporidium.
+Healthy swimming.
 Centers for Disease Control and Prevention website.
-Available at: http://www.cdc.gov/healthywater/pdf/swimming/pools/hyperchlorination-to-kill-cryptosporidium.pdf.
-Accessed February 24, 2016.
+Available at: https://www.cdc.gov/healthywater/swimming/.
+Accessed October 26, 2021.

-Steps of healthy swimming: protection against recreational water illnesses (RWIs).
+Steps for healthy swimming.
 Centers for Disease Control and Prevention website.
-Available at: http://www.cdc.gov/healthywater/swimming/protection/steps-healthy-swimming.html.
-Updated February 24, 2015.
-Accessed February 24, 2016.
+Available at: https://www.cdc.gov/healthywater/swimming/swimmers/steps-healthy-swimming.html.
+Accessed October 26, 2021.